At Home or On-the-Go? How to Choose the Best Medical Alert Plan for Your Needs

 Imagine you’re out enjoying wine with friends when your mother falls and breaks her hip.
 Hours later, she’s still laying there in pain.
 It’s not until you call her the next morning that you realize that something’s wrong.

 As family members advance in years, examples like this can be all too common.
-The problem is that sometimes, you don’t know you’ve got a problem until it’s too late to avoid.
+The problem is that sometimes, you don’t know that there is a problem until it’s too late to avoid.

-Read on while we evaluate the function of these alert systems and highlight the key features to look out for.
+Read on while we learn some of the functions of these alert systems and highlight their key features to look out for.
 We’ll help you find the best way of safeguarding the independence of your loved one.

 If your parent or loved one is starting to show a decline in thinking skills, memory, or reasoning, it may be the symptoms of Dementia.
 A disease called Alzheimer’s is often the cause, accounting for 60-80% of cases.

 The associated confusion can be especially problematic when it comes to getting in contact with a loved one with memory issues.
 Sometimes they have difficulty remembering phone numbers, or even operating a phone, so you can no longer rely on them to tell you when they need help.

 If a home medical alert system provides a ‘check-in service,’ this typically means that a friendly automated call is sent out daily.
 The best medical alert systems will allow these to be customizable, too.
 This is a good first step toward maintaining their well-being.

 Unfortunately, the level of confusion experienced by those with Dementia can worsen over time.
 It’s not uncommon that a once-familiar home becomes a strange place, causing them to wander outside.
 They might attempt to walk to their childhood home or a less logical place, but either way, they are in danger.

 The same confusion that they experience as they wander is mirrored by yours as you try to think of locations where they might have walked to.
 It’s a needle-in-the-haystack scenario and a perfect problem for GPS to solve.